lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Participants see the formatted time and a note that the host controls the timer.
   - Timer values are also validated on the server.

-- **UI implementation note (2025-08-24)**:
+- **UI implementation note (2025-08-27)**:
-  - The round duration control uses a native HTML `input type="range"` (min 5, max 300, step 5), replacing the Shadcn Slider to eliminate touch-device flicker/sway.
+  - The round duration control uses the same Switch + Shadcn Slider UI used on the Home page (min 5, max 300, step 5).
+Controls are disabled for non-hosts and show “Host controls the timer.”
-  - Editing is host-only; non-hosts see a read-only display with the note “Host controls the timer.”

-## Play Page Defaults and Friends Management (2025-08-23)

-- __Play page default tab__
-  - File: `src/pages/PlayWithFriends.tsx`
-  - Behavior: The Join tab is the default and appears first in the mobile segmented control.
-The Join card is rendered before Host for visual consistency.
-  - Join code input accepts 6 alphanumeric characters; paste-invite field auto-extracts a valid code when present.

 - **Host-only Friends management within Room**
   - File: `src/pages/Room.tsx`